LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

     there
     123

-Our run scripts also allow command line parameters.
-You can compile and run all at once to get the same result with Windows:

-..   code-block:: none

-     run.cmd print_param hi there 123

-or OS-X:

-..   code-block:: none

-     sh run.sh print_param hi there 123

 See what quoted strings do.
 Use command line parameters (with the quotes)
 ``"hi there" 123``.
 This should print for you::